 A former Westminster adviser on the economics of climate change says the government needs to make it of interest for people and businesses to go green by ensuring these sources of energy are the cheaper ones

-Incentivise clean energy production and impose a carbon tax are two suggestions in response to the government’s re-launching of a contest to make power stations green by developing carbon capture and storage.
+Incentivise clean energy production and impose a carbon tax are 2 suggestions in response to the government’s re-launching of a contest to make power stations green by developing carbon capture and storage.
 The winner will get £1 billion.

 Dr Chris Hope, Reader in Policy Modelling at Cambridge Judge Business School, says the previous government used the same tactic to no avail.
 He suggests that incentivising the generation of electricity in a clean as opposed to a dirty way, is more realistic.